 - Spray the un-hesive sealant remover in the pocket, and leave it to work for 30 minutes.
 Repeat the spraying and leave it for another 30 minutes to loosen the sealant completely.

-- Remove the plastic pockets and scrape the sealant off by using a plastic scraper.
+- Remove the plastic pockets and scrape the sealant off using a plastic scraper.
 Work a small section at a time.

 - After all the sealant is off, spray a rust neutralizer on a clean scouring pad and rub it on the drilled hole area (this will clean the rust).